cnpls/python-package/README.md

 # python-package

-Template repository for building python packages and publishing to pypi.
+Template repository for building python packages and publishing to pypi. **Note: for packages you intend to maintain maximum distribution for it's recommended to use tooling like `poetry`**.

 ## Instructions